 Contact our YorSensory Team to access free sight & hearing advice.

 COVID-19 Update: The Yorsensory team are still very much operational and adapting delivery to support the continuation of all services, as outlined below.
-However due to current lockdown rules this will be done remotely via telephone and video communications and all face to face appointments will be postponed or adapted accordingly.
+Home and Hub visits are being arranged as they usually would with the added protection of PPE, regular team testing a pre-visit screening questions to ensure neither party has any symptoms of Covid-19.
 We have also pulled together a pathway to independence to help enable or re-enable people living with sight and or hearing loss to live confidently alongside COVID-19.

 The Yorsensory Team operate within the Wilberforce Trust providing supportive services to anyone living with any degree of visual or hearing impairment, or both.

 Collectively the team use their training, knowledge and experience to support people with sensory loss to live as independently as possible, providing detailed information, advice, guidance and equipment to improve daily living and reduce the risks of living with sensory loss.

 Please explore the links below for further details about the range of services provided by the Yorsensory Team.

 Yorsensory provide Sensory Impairment Assessments to residents of York on behalf of the City of York Council to identify an individual’s support needs on a day to day basis, recognising any risks and or challenges they may have as a result of their sensory loss.

 Yorsensory are also commissioned by the City of York Council to register residents of York as partially or severely sight impaired following a Certificate of Visual Impairment being issued by an Ophthalmologist.
 As a result one of our Community Sensory Officers will then offer a Sensory Impairment Assessment (as above) if required.